mlir-school/mlir-school.github.io/themes.md

 permalink: /themes/
 ---

-Our expert themes, we bring key stakeholders together, go into technical depth, and make forward progress technically and as a community.
+We bring key stakeholders together, go into technical depth, and make forward progress technically and as a community on our expert themes.

 **Cryptography, Crypto-IRs, and Crypto-Aware Design**